Gunman's Walk: Production notes

 Ric Hardman wrote the original script and it was adapted by Frank S. Nugent.
 Van Heflin signed to star in August 1957.
-Rudolph Mate was originally meant to be the director but he dropped out (he would be replaced by Phil Karlson).
+Rudolph Maté was originally meant to be the director but he dropped out (he would be replaced by Phil Karlson).
 Tab Hunter was borrowed from Warner Bros.

 Columbia contractee James Darren was assigned to a support role.
 Filming started in November 1957.

 Director Phil Karlson says the film reduced Columbia studio head Harry Cohn to tears.
 "He had two sons and this was a story about a father and two sons.
 He identified completely."

 Reception

 The Los Angeles Times said it was "moviemaking at its best".

 Legacy

 Quentin Tarantino later said the film was an inspiration for Tanner, the fictitious movie starring Rick Dalton in Once Upon a Time in Hollywood.